-I mentioned the Society above and, while they do not arrange direct payments to authors, membership has been essential in my first year on this new career path.
+I mentioned the Society above and, while they do not arrange direct payments to authors, membership has been essential in my early years on this new career path.
 The Society of Authors is the UK trade union for authors, translators, and illustrators.
 I joined the Society as soon as a contract offer from a publisher meant I was eligible.

-Over lockdown, they have provided emergency funds to struggling members and held online events to help with training, creativity and even simple socialising.
+Over the pandemic lockdowns, the Society of Authors provided emergency funds to struggling members and held online events to help with training, creativity and even simple socialising.
 If you are not yet a member, please have a look at their eligibility and services: